 A commission appointed by the Group of 20 nations is concerned about the reliance on individual judgments in deriving benchmark assessments at oil price- reporting agencies.

 The International Organization of Securities Commissions published today an update to G-20 listing eight issues on the way in which price-reporting agencies operate that may lead to the markets being manipulated.
 Among the matters raised are conflict of interest, handling of complaints and methodology.

 The G-20 appointed IOSCO in November to investigate the role played by the agencies, including Platts, the energy and pricing unit of McGraw-Hill Cos.
-(MHP), and Argus Media Ltd., in the functioning of oil markets, their methods of operation and governance and options for future oversight.
+(MHP:US), and Argus Media Ltd., in the functioning of oil markets, their methods of operation and governance and options for future oversight.
 Platts has reported on energy markets since 1909.